pikvm/pikvm/pages/tailscale.md

 ## On the workstation side
 * Download and install tailscale for your OS: https://tailscale.com/download
-* Check tha page https://login.tailscale.com/admin/machines to view your VPN network.
+* Check the page https://login.tailscale.com/admin/machines to view your VPN network.
 * Follow the URL in the web browser: `https://<tailscale_kvm_ip>` and you will see Pi-KVM web interface.